cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 # PHYS516FINAL
 <img src="InhomogeneousSchematic.png " width="600" height="400">

-> A kinetic monte carlo (KMC) method for predicting the trajectories of freely diffusing particles in heterogeneous media applied to several problems in biophysics
+> Applying a kinetic monte carlo (KMC) method, for predicting the trajectories of freely diffusing particles in heterogeneous media [1,2], to investigate several problems in biophysics.

 ---